MicrosoftDocs/dynamics-365-project-operations/articles/psa/PSAtoProjectOperationsChanges.md

 Project Planning User Interface
 -------------------------------

-The default Project Main form has a number of notable differences compared to PSA as highlighted below:
+The default Project main form has a number of notable differences compared to PSA as highlighted below:

 The following ribbon actions have been removed as part of the Phase 1 upgrade: